hapax/hapax.github.io/assets/maximal.md

 $$
 x' = x \cos(\theta) + y \sin(\theta), \quad y' = -x \sin(\theta) + y \cos(\theta).
 $$

+Let's summarise how all these things are related:
+- Length should't change when you rotate an object.
+- Pythagoras' theorem means that $\Delta x^2 + \Delta y^2$ doesn't
+change under rotation.
+-

 ### 1.2.
 A trip to the candy store <a id="sec-1-2" name="sec-1-2"></a>